pommicket/ted/README.md

 - Multiple tabs, each with a different file
 - Auto-indent
 - Customization of (pretty much) all colours and keyboard commands.
+- Syntax highlighting for C, C++, Rust, and Python.

 ## Building from source